james-willett/jameswillett.dev/docs/posts/material-mkdocs-getting-started-2024.md

     - navigation.footer
 ```

-- Add the social icons to the footer:
+You might want to add social icons to your footer like this:

 ```yaml title="mkdocs.yml"
 extra: